sahitidoke/sahitidoke.github.io/content/blog/abme.md

 <h3>things i am neutral about </h3>
-<li> philosophy. i think it is interesting from far away and it is cool that there are people who take this seriously but i have trouble pondering over armchair philosophy with no external payoff.  </li>
+<li> philosophy. i appreciate it from afar and it is cool that there are people who take this seriously but i have trouble pondering over armchair philosophy with no external payoff.  </li>
 <li> religion. i think religion has immense value and i hope to learn more about it. for now, i am neutral, with an affinity for religion.</li>
 <li> meeting new people </li>